 40 Ashmun Street: An Update on Space

 Life and the Law School were very different in 1931 when the Sterling Law Building was constructed.
 At that time the Law School was home to one student journal and one student organization.
 We now produce nine student journals and support 55 student organizations.
-Faculty and curriculum have expanded from 44 professors teaching 128 advanced courses in the 1961-1962 academic year to 66 professors (plus numerous adjuncts and fellows) teaching more than 200 advanced courses during the 2011-2012 academic year.
+Faculty and curriculum have expanded from 44 professors teaching 128 advanced courses in the 1961-1962 academic year to more than 60 professors (plus numerous adjuncts and fellows) teaching more than 200 advanced courses during the 2013-2014 academic year.
 In 1986-87, the Law School had no staff devoted to computer services.
 Today, we have state-of-the-art IT Services to support student instruction.

 Growth like this is not unique to Yale Law School.
 It characterizes all first-rate legal education.
 To remain competitive, Yale Law School has had to increase our curricular and extra-curricular offerings, as well as our administrative support services.
 This growth consumes space.